 No visit to Battambang is complete without experiencing its rural countryside and villages.
 Two great ways to see the countryside is to hire a tuk-tuk driver for the day or book a cycling tour.
 Regardless of which option you choose, you’ll get to take in the sights and experience village life and the kindness of the Khmer people.

 8) Volunteer at a Cambodian Orphanage

 A great way to see Battambang Province is by tuk-tuk or bicycle!
+Not only is it fun, but a great way to explore the area with a local guide.
 There are a handful of tours that show tourists the best of what Battambang has to offer.

 Regardless if you choose to take a guided tour or explore solo, one thing is for sure, you won’t regret your time spent in this city.

 For The Budget Conscious: The Place is located within the heart of the city and brings all the good vibes!
 From its rooftop restaurant to its social atmosphere, The Place is a great spot to call home during your time in Battambang!